codeforsanjose/disaster-response-sj/README.md

 If you've never used GitHub before, cloning is basically downloading the disaster-response-sj app so you can work on it.
 Here's a [Git/GitHub tutorial to help you get started](https://www.youtube.com/watch?v=SWYqp7iY_Tc).

-# Setup & Installation
+# Installation

-You'll need to setup the frontend (aka the interface you interact on the web browser) and the backend (the mock server containing disaster data) before you run the web app.
+You'll need to setup the frontend (the interface you interact with on the browser) and the backend (the mock server containing disaster data) before you can run the web app.

 ## Prerequisites

 * Updated versions of [Node.js](https://nodejs.org/en/), [NPM](https://www.npmjs.com/get-npm), and [git](https://git-scm.com/downloads) installed.
-Check node/npm versions with `node -v` and `npm -v`
+Check node/npm versions in a command window with `node -v` and `npm -v`
 * Tested as working with npm v6.4.1 and Node.js v10.15.1.
 * Updated [Python version >= 2.7](https://www.python.org/downloads/).
 Check Python version with `python`
 * Windows users may need additional setup.
 See Troubleshooting section for help.